Remove the Guesswork

 Score is available any time on-demand because of continuous and real-time data analysis vs intermittent data acquisition

 Score is based upon objective data gathered from sensor technology vs subjective assessment by various people

 Score is derived from multiple inputs at the same time for comprehensive assessment vs univariate analysis of one input at a time

 Each EDI® score can be statistically parameterized by the following and represented as a probability distribution function or Gaussian curve, where the peak is set to be the distress factor.

 The EDI® is offered exclusively by NIGHTWATCH®, the world’s first smart halter™.
-As embedded sensors acquire and analyze real-time data on your horse’s biometrics and behaviors, NIGHTWATCH® computes an EDI® score (1 to 10) relative to their unique and normal physiology.
+As embedded sensors acquire and analyze real-time data on your horse’s biometrics and behavior, NIGHTWATCH® computes an EDI® score (1 to 10) relative to their unique and normal physiology.
 When a user-defined threshold on the EDI® scale is breached, caretakers are alerted via text, call, and email for early intervention.

 We often see the term "stress" used to describe negative situations, which has led us to believe that all stress is bad.
 This is not necessarily true.
 Stress is a natural physiologic response to tough demands.
 Good stress is only short-term, it motivates us, and can improve our performance.
 In contrast, bad stress (ie, distress) causes the feeling of anxiety or concern, can be either short- or long-term, and ultimately hinders our performance.